ChrisTheSolid/app-dev/README.md

 Now, time for the real deal.

-	# H1 Blue Archive: The Silly Mobile Game Where Cute Girls have Halos... and Guns.
+	#Blue Archive: The Silly Mobile Game Where Cute Girls have Halos... and Guns.